to perpetuate the memory and history of our dead

 Following the completion of the railway, the POWs continued to be employed to do maintenance or to repair bomb damage along the course of the railway, but no US POWs died there after MAY 44.
 Many of those who had worked the railway were reassigned to other places.
 A fairly large contingent were sent to Saigon where they worked unloading ships and building a railway tunnel.
 Only one sailor died there of Dysentery.
 Some of the TBR POWs were sent back to Changi prison camp in Singapore where one TBR veteran died of cancer in MAY 45.
 A third large group of POWs were sent via Hellships to Japan where they were finally liberated after the war.
 Here, too, only one soldier who had come from the TBR died of Beri-beri.
 His death in AUG 45 was the final POW death of this group.

 Within three years after the war, TB and the effects of malnutrition caused the deaths of 4 former POWs.
 In 1958 (14 years after liberation), one of these men died of what his doctor termed Beri-Beri heart disease.
 Over the years, alcoholism and suicide claimed the lives of 11 of these men.
 Two former POWs have died of cancer.
 Oddly the first was in OCT 45 – just weeks after liberation – in a 31yo sailor.
-The other died at age 90 (65 years after his liberation), but his daughter (in a private communication) is convinced that that cancer was a result of the years he spent working the coal mines in Japan as a POW.
+The other died at age 90 (65 years after his liberation), but his daughter (in a private communication) is convinced that that cancer was a result of the years he spent working the coal mines in Japan as a POW (post-TBR).
 It is possible, then, in addition to the 3 who were KIA before becoming POWs that 202 US military men died as a direct or indirect result of their POW status.
-As of this writing (JAN 2022), only 2 (both USN Veterans) of these former POWs are still alive.
+In JAN 2024, the final US TBR POW died.

 [3